-Knowing the answer to this could provide answers to other questions thrown up by my family history research.
+Knowing this could provide answers to other questions thrown up by my family- history research.
 One of them is the big mystery of my great-grandmother and her actions that affected so many people, and still do today.

 The mystery is still unfolding; that’s the nature of family research.
 Once upon a time, my grandfather was an orphan, and then he wasn’t.
 We didn’t know his name or his parents, and then we did.
-His six siblings were lost and then we found them, and then we found more; seven, eight, nine, ten, eleven, twelve, thirteen, fourteen.
+His six siblings were lost and then we found them, and then we found more; seven, eight, nine, ten and more, up to fourteen thus far.

 His mother was married before his father and after too, and many suitors came calling when she was young; yes we discovered much colour in her life.

-My great-grandmother, who we’ll call Esme for the purposes of this blog, changed her name many times through marriage, on birth certificates and seemingly willy nilly.
-I’ve always thought her actions were deliberate, until now; I thought, that’s how you survive in 1924 as a mother protecting her young.
+My great-grandmother, Ethel, changed her name many times through marriage, on birth certificates and seemingly willy-nilly.
+I’ve always thought her actions were deliberate, until now.
+I thought, that’s how you survive in 1924 as a mother protecting her young.

 However, what if ‘mentally difficult’ means more than struck by grief or post-natal depression?
 These two conditions can change, I know from first hand experience, but what if ‘mentally difficult’ was a permanent condition?
-Today Esme would’ve had swathes of options, support and help, and from people she didn’t even know.
-But back then, Esme was abandoned too.
+Today Ethel would’ve had swathes of options, support and help, and from people she didn’t even know.
+But in 1924, she was abandoned too.